mathieueveillard/js-intro/Asynchronism/README.md

 Here Promises come to the rescue: an asynchronous function can be transformed to return a Promise and not require a callback function anymore.
 A Promise is an object to whom the client code will pass the callback function.

-A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) has in particular a `then` method and a `catch` method that allow the client code to register callbacks that will be called respectively in case of fulfillment (the asynchronous code has ended successfully) or rejection.
+More precisely, a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) has a `then` method and a `catch` method that allow the client code to register callbacks that will be called respectively in case of fulfillment (the asynchronous code has ended successfully) or rejection.

+The following shows how to make a promise from an asynchronous function:

 ```javascript
 it("Should return a Promise and not directly require a callback anymore", function(done) {